 5 Reasons Why You Should Write Wedding Vendor Reviews

-We know—writing vendor reviews is probably the last thing you feel like doing after penning endless thank-you notes to your guests.
-But if you relied on vendor reviews at all while planning your wedding, you'll understand why even a short review can and will be helpful to an engaged couple.
-After all, everyone deserves to have the best pros at their wedding to make it unforgettable—and you already know where to find them.
-Here's how writing wedding vendor reviews can help others find them too.
+We know, writing vendor reviews is probably the last thing you feel like doing after penning thank-you notes to your guests.
+But if you relied on vendor reviews at all while planning your wedding, you'll understand why even a short review can help guide recently engaged couples in the right direction.
+After all, everyone deserves to have the best local pros at their wedding to make it unforgettable.
+You already know where to find them, so here's how writing wedding vendor reviews can help others find them too.

 1. It's one of the best ways to thank them.

 If your caterer was prompt and professional and the food was absolutely delicious, what better way to thank them than by giving a stellar review?
 A thank-you card is always appropriate, but shouting your gratitude from the mountaintops (aka a public online review forum like The Knot local vendor marketplace) is always appreciated.

 2. You can help other couples (more than you know).

 Remember when you were drowning in wedding plans and vendor options?
 Take a minute to reflect on how much you relied on vendor reviews from couples who had been there, done that to make your own important decisions.
 Apart from word-of-mouth assurance from trusted acquaintances, reviews are one of the best ways to wade through the river of options.
 Was there one review that really turned you on, or off, to a vendor?
 Pay it forward—you could be more instrumental to another couple's wedding decisions than you ever thought.